candebellavita/vkompth/vkompthdk/README.md

 ```

 We use Makefile_libs to inject all the dependencies of our
-XPEC model with the files on the top dir, and openblas
+XSPEC model with the files on the top dir, and openblas
 library for multithreading.

 3) Before running XSPEC, please set your `OPENBLAS_NUM_THREADS`